jdmalham/CMS-VR-Event-Display-Stuff/README.md

 # CMS-VR-Event-Display-Stuff
 1) obj_mod is a python script that takes obj line files (in our case the particle track obj's we got from iSpy) and redefines them as a surface, allowing it to be rendered in Unity.
 Gonna work on it more so that it looks better when loaded in blender. track__.obj and modified_track__.obj are examples of how the script works.
 Tracks_V3 is the publicly available track obj file from iSpy's "Hto4l_120-130GeV.ig:     Events/Run_201191/Event_1357605031" event dataset (multiple lines in one file), and you can probably guess what modified_Tracks_V3 is.

+2) obj_mod_original.py is the first version of the script which worked only for single line files.